jordypg/jordypg/README.md

 2021 - Worked at now-defunct RPA startup Mesmer, which leveraged computer vision models for automated app testing.
 I made an AWS pipeline for handling training and model data during the fine-tuning of these models.
 I also trained models myself using xgboost, and modularized and refactored various code.

-2020 - Collaborated with Prof. Lee Spector and fellow researchers in autoconstructive evolution and genetic programming projects.
+2020 - Genetic programming research in a team led by Prof. Lee Spector.
 This was centered around the family of genetic programming languages Push; in hopes of understanding AI black-box behavior, I made a visualizer in Clojure to visually present the execution of these models.